Selection criteria

 Material choice of the cover is also important in the selection criteria of a drum filter.
 Indeed, depending on the environment in which it will be found, it will be subject to different hazards.
 From simple rain, to salty winds your drum filter may be subjected to various threats.

 The HDPE type plastic, although light, its main disadvantage will be its low resistance to time, if it is exposed too repeatedly to the vagaries of the weather (mist, drop, etc.), it will suffer a deformation.
-However, it will stand up well to corrosion.
+However, it will resist corrosion well.

-Stainless steel, while being heavier, will ensure a long life.
+Stainless steel, although heavier, will last you a long time.
 Especially in the face of bad weather.
 Il présente donc l’avantage le plus grand.
 It has the greatest advantage.

 UV resistance for outdoor installations

-If your filter is being installed outdoors, it will likely be exposed to UV radiation.
+If your filter is installed outdoors, it will likely be exposed to UV radiation.
 Some materials are not very resistant to these rays.
 This is reflected in a change of color, and is mainly aimed at the thinner layers.
-It is especially important not to leave the screens directly exposed to UV light.
+It is especially important not to leave the screens directly exposed to UV.
 This could damage them.
-Deflectors are available to prevent direct UV from penetrating the screen membrane.
+There are deflectors preventing direct UV from penetrating the screen membrane.

-This resistance to UV can be mitigated by adding a waterproof and UV-treated cover (a tarpaulin or plastic wrap).
+This UV weakness can be overcome by adding an impermeable and UV-treated cover (a tarp or plastic wrap).
 Although simple, this solution remains impractical.